SABC: New services

 All these channels needed funding in order to materialize and without it the channels remain a dream.
 All of these channels will be craft through partnerships and a group executive at the SABC mentioned that if they are able to get the sports channel running in SD then they may be able to get a ninth channel which is history.

 On 4 May 2020 amidst the coronavirus outbreak, the SABC launched its educational channel called SABC Education through DTT and YouTube with additional platforms added soon.

 SABC Encore shut down from the end of May apparently MultiChoice and SABC agreement for the channel ended back in 2018 giving the channel a 2-year open window.
 The SABC said they were exploring other the idea of continuing the channel through another platform.

 In November 2020, SABC signed a channel and radio distribution agreement with Telkom for their new streaming service.
 They also launched their own catch-up and video on demand streaming service called SABC Plus on 17 November 2022, similar to BBC iPlayer, following two years of announcements.

 Reception outside South Africa

 Botswana, Lesotho and Eswatini

 SABC television via satellite had also been widely available in neighbouring Lesotho and Eswatini, as well as Botswana.
+During the AstraSat period, SABC 1 and SABC 3 had more audience than Swazi TV, as locals believed the service to be biased and underdeveloped.
+When the shutdown of AstraSat signals began on 11 September 2000 with SABC 3, the audience was deprived of its access, revealing the limitations of the Swazi media structure.
 After complaints from rights holders in Botswana, SABC encrypted its TV channels, thereby cutting off viewers in those countries.